 a digital electronic record lodged with a plan is to be regarded as forming part of that plan.

-[Regulation 3 amended in Gazette 16 Feb 2001 p.
+[Regulation 3 amended: Gazette 16 Feb 2001 p.
 909.]

 4. Compiled plans

 (1) Where the surround of a parcel of land is already defined by existing surveys a plan may be compiled from those existing surveys and lodged instead of the plan of survey required by the Licensed Surveyors (Transfer of Land Act 1893) Regulations 1961 or the Licensed Surveyors (Guidance of Surveyors) Regulations 1961.